 In the end, don’t shy away from taking inspiration from the activities that you participate in on daily basis.
 When you indulge in your favorite activity like any sport or as simple as watching a movie, it can then act as an input for you.
 Because when you distract yourselves from the work and chill doing an activity, it helps you explore and see an interesting part in something which you can later on link and incorporate into your work.

 How to position your brand in the marketplace

 Now let’s come to the point of how you can use your content to position your brand in the marketplace.

 The initial step is to create a narrative around your brand.
 A story consisting of the past, present, and future of your brand.

 There’s a popular saying that if you tell about the feature of your product people will forget it.
 If you tell them the benefits of your product then they’ll question it.
 And if you tell them a story then they’ll share it.

-Hence, put out curated content to address few important things that you want your audience to know about your brand.
+Hence, put out curated content to address a few important things that you want your audience to know about your brand.
 Again, just to make sure we’re on the same page this applies to both, a personal brand and a brand as well.

 Once your narration has started always try to be 100 percent honest in whatever you say or put out on Twitter.
-Because after the story people will imagine your brand in a certain way and after consuming your content or takes on different topics they’ll mold their beliefs they’d assumed for the brand.
+Because after the story people will imagine your brand in a certain way and after consuming your content or takes on different topics they’ll mold the beliefs they’d assumed for the brand.
 And this can go upwards or downwards in no time.

 You might have seen people buying expensive things even when an alternative with no difference is available for less price.
 Why do you think they do so?
-They care about the brand and want to support and see it successful.
+They care about the brand and want to support and see it succeed.
 At last, if you’re not already using a social marketing management tool to help you keep sane from organizing content for your social media then check out Hypefury.
-Not just automation, but it will help you in a big way for your product/service sales and even in generating a tons of content.
+Not just automation, but it will help you in a big way with your product/service sales and even in generating tons of content.
 Making your creative block a hard time to appear again in your life.